MohdFaizan63/Weather-App/README.md

 link -https://mohdfaizan63.github.io/Weather-App/

 Weather App
 A responsive web application that allows users to check real-time weather data for any city.
-This app uses the OpenWeatherMap API to display weather details such as temperature, humidity, wind speed, and weather conditions in an easy-to-read format.
+This app uses the OpenWeatherMap API to display weather details such as temperature, humidity, wind speed, and weather conditions in an easy-to-read in the format.

 Key Features
 City Search: Search for weather information by entering a city name.